JBlond/aspsms/README.md

 your config folder or add the values to your existing config.
 I recommend to use *vlucas/phpdotenv* for reading the data.

+This library works with the new API https://webapi.aspsms.com/index.html that is a lot faster than the old json interface.

 ## Examples

 ```PHP